jito-foundation/jito-solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 As all the above issues are compaction related, it can be solved with a proper compaction style and deletion policy.
-Fortunately, shred data column families, ShredData and ShredCode, which contribute to 99% of the storage size in shred insertion, have an unique write workload where write-keys are mostly monotonically increasing over time.
+Fortunately, shred data column families, ShredData and ShredCode, which contribute to 99% of the storage size in shred insertion, have a unique write workload where write-keys are mostly monotonically increasing over time.
 This allows data to be persisted in sorted order naturally without compaction, and the deletion policy can be as simple as deleting the oldest file when the storage size reaches the cleanup trigger.